 The income tax bands are the same as for earned income, rising to 40% for higher rate taxpayers and 45% for additional rate taxpayers.

-HMRC’s measure of your income won’t just come from your annuity; it will also be derived from other sources, such as property rentals and all added together to determine your final tax bill.
+HMRC’s measure of your income won’t just come from your annuity; it will also be derived from other sources, such as the State Pension, property rentals, dividend income etc. and all added together to determine your final tax bill.

 If you have an annuity with a guarantee period or a joint annuity, these will continue paying out to a spouse or partner (either for a set period or until your beneficiary’s death, respectively) after your death.

-In both instances, the annuity is free from inheritance tax.
+In both instances, the annuity income is generally free from inheritance tax.